edumserrano/dotnet-sdk-extensions/README.md

 ## Dev notes

 For notes aimed at developers working on this repo or just trying to understand it go [here](/docs/dev-notes/dev-notes-main.md).
-It will show you how to build and run the solution amongst other things.
+It will show you how to build and run the solution among other things.

-## License

-This project is licensed under the [MIT license](./LICENSE).